Datteln Power Station

 Datteln Power Station (German: Kraftwerk Datteln) is a modern coal-fired thermal power station in Datteln, Recklinghausen, 12 km north of Dortmund, North Rhine-Westphalia, Germany.
 It comprises four units with a total capacity of approximately 1,419 MW gross.
 Units 1-3 were built between 1964 and 1969 and were decommissioned in 2014.
-A characteristic of this power station is the fact that the most recently built unit, Unit 4, does not have a waste gas flue.
+A notable characteristic of this power station is the fact that the most recently built unit, Unit 4, does not have a waste gas flue.
 Instead, the desulphurised flue gases are expelled using the updraught from the existing 180 m cooling tower.
 The power station is operated by Uniper.

 The plant employs about 200 full-time workers and 300 external jobs.

 History

 About 6,300 people participated in the construction of Unit 4.

+In 2025, Uniper agreed to sell Unit 4 to commodity trader and investment company ResInvest Group, as part of a set of measures required by the European Commission in exchange for approving the German government's 13.5 billion euro ($15.87 billion) bailout of Uniper in 2022.

 Technology

-Unit 4 delivers also 1,000 GW·hth yearly of district heating in addition to power generation, a supply sufficient for 100'000 households in the Castrop-Rauxel and Dortmund-Bodelschwingh areas.
-Of Unit 4 1,052 MW net generation capacity, 413 MW are delivered to Deutsche Bahn grid, powering its railway system.
+In addition to electrical power, Unit 4 also delivers 1,000 GWhth yearly of district heating energy, a supply sufficient for 100,000 households in the Castrop-Rauxel and Dortmund-Bodelschwingh areas.
+Of Unit 4's 1,052 MW net generation capacity, 413 MW are delivered to the Deutsche Bahn grid, powering its railway system.
 The 50 Hz electricity is converted into 16.7 Hz frequency for the train system and fed to Deutsche Bahn's 110kV high-voltage grid.